 The Department of Children’s Services (DCS) files petitions for custody through Juvenile Court.
 DCS can seek an emergency order without notice to the parents if there is a significant risk of harm.
 If they seek an order without notice to the parents, they are required to hold a hearing within three days.
 This hearing, however, is only a probable cause hearing (which is a very low standard of proof).
 The parents can seek a full hearing within 45 days.
 The standard of proof will be clear and convincing at the final hearing; this is a much higher standard of proof.
 If DCS does not meet this standard of proof, their petition is dismissed.
 If you are facing a DCS action, you need competent legal counsel immediately.

-When children can no longer be managed in their home, a "petition for unruly" will put them under probation of the Juvenile Court.
+When children can no longer be managed in their home, a "petition for unruly" will put them under a probation of the Juvenile Court.
 Even though this is a tempting resolution for teenagers that need additional authority, remember that this will put the Juvenile Court Judge in control of ordering your family into counseling, removing your computer from your home, or incarcerating your child.
 Seek legal advice prior to taking this action.